bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 3. Create a docker image by running the following (**image name** can be any name of your choosing):
   `docker build -t <image name>`

+4. Go to `docker-compose.yml` and edit the entry services->app->image so that it matches <image name>.

 ### Starting up using `docker compose`